A list of my books (novels, novellas, collections, or anthologies in which I have a story) that are either published or are scheduled for publication.

 All Kagami Takeda wants is to be left alone, so that no one else can be destroyed by the madness she keeps at bay.
 Her connection to the Radiance–a merciless and godlike sea of light–has driven her family insane and given her lover strange abilities and terrible visions.
 But the occult forces that covet her access to the Radiance are relentless in their pursuit.
 Worse, the Radiance itself has created an enemy who can kill her–a fate that would unleash its brutal light on a defenseless city…

 Brutal Light is a supernatural dark fantasy novel set in modern day Detroit, and was my first published novel.
-Currently out of print; to be republished Summer 2017 in print and e-book formats.
+Originally published in December 2011, it was brought back into print in August 2017, exclusively from Amazon.com.
 Further updates, buying information, excerpts, guest blog/interview links, and reviews can be found on my Brutal Light page.

 All of the CAM Charity Anthologies are made up of donated short fiction stories.
 Some of these tales are written by well-known authors, others by ordinary people who just want to try and make a difference.
 100% of the profits from these collections will go to charity as explained below.
 Michael Robb Mathias Jr. aka M. R. Mathias, owner of Mathias Publishing, is producing the C.A.M anthologies in honor of his mother, Carol Ann Mathias, who passed away in 2017 after a grueling five year battle with cancer.
 The profits of these collections will be divided equally, each year, between three of her favorite charities.